acealchemycyberblaze/IntelHeaders/README.md

-We are happy to accept contibutions, just make sure you follow the code conventions, specify in a comment from where you got the structure/constant and of course add yourself to the contibuters.txt file :)
+We are happy to accept contibutions, just make sure you follow the code conventions, specify in a comment from where you got the structure/constant and of course add yourself to the contibutors.txt file :)

 # License
 Code is under the MIT License unless the file header says otherwise.
 See LICENSE file for more info.

 # Contributers
-See contibuters.txt file
+See contibutors.txt file